Factsheet: Paying for services with direct payments

 In your print settings, increase the Scale (%) setting before printing.
 This may be under 'other' or advanced print settings.

-If you chose to use direct payments we will pay you the same amount of money we would pay if we were arranging the care and support for you.
+If you use direct payments, we will pay you the same amount of money that we would pay if we were arranging your care.

 You can use direct payments to buy anything that meets your eligible needs and has been agreed in your support plan.
-This might include items of equipment to help keep you independent or non-traditional services that meet your needs.
-Most people use their direct payment to employ a personal assistant, pay a home care company or for short breaks in a residential home.
+This might include:

 Employing personal assistants

-Some people use direct payments to employ their own staff to provide their care and support, these people are usually called personal assistants.
-Personal assistants can help you with parts of your support plan, such as:
+Some people use direct payments to employ personal assistants.
+Personal assistants can help you with:

-- activities outside your home (such as taking you to appointments and events).
+• activities outside your home (taking you to appointments and events)

-For many people, employing a personal assistant gives them the greatest possible choice and control over their lives.
-You get to choose who helps you, when they help, and how they will provide your care and support.
-Employing a personal assistant also means that your care and support can be very flexible and fit with your day-to-day needs.
+Employing a personal assistant gives many people the greatest choice and control over their lives.
+You get to choose who helps you, when they help, and how they provide care and support.
+It means that your care and support can be flexible and fit with your day-to-day needs.

 Independent Lives